 For the Balance Sheet and Statement of Cash Flows, all highly liquid investments with maturity of three months or less are considered to be cash equivalents.
-The Company had no cash equivalents as at March 31, 2023 or June 30, 2022.
+The Company had no cash equivalents for the period ending March 31, 2025, or for the year ending June 30, 2024.